 Current Capital Outlook

-- Carty Generating Station is expected to be in service in the second quarter of 2016.

-- Management continues to

-evaluate incremental

-reliability and efficiency

-investments in our

-operating systems and fuel

-supply management that

-provide value to customers.
+- New customer information and meter data management replacement project has been launched. - Management continues to evaluate incremental reliability and efficiency investments in our operations and fuel supply management that provide value to customers.

 2016 Integrated Resource Plan